Kansas Office of Veterans Services

 Visit our Kansas Veteran Home page for additional information.

 Pre-registration is available and allows a Veteran and their spouse to establish their eligibility for burial at one of the four State Veterans Memorial Cemetery.
 There is no cost for pre-registration and it does not obligate the Veteran to be interred at the cemetery.
 Pre-registration is intended to simplify and assist the Veteran’s next-of-kin at the time of death.
-The key items needed for pre-registration are a copy of the veteran’s discharge certificate (DD Form 214) and, for married Veterans, a copy of the marriage certificate.
+The key items needed for pre-registration are a copy of the Veteran’s discharge certificate (DD Form 214) and, for married Veterans, a copy of the marriage certificate.

 Visit our Kansas Veterans Cemetery page for additional information.